spurra/music-dl-mngr/README.md

 # music-dl-mngr
-A small script which downloads youtube videos of all playlists specified in playlists.txt
+Project to teach myself python.
+It downloads youtube videos of all playlists specified in playlists.txt

 Requirements:
 Python2